 The faces of children and parents quickly light up as the librarians joyfully exclaim, “Free books!
 Come get free books!”

 Librarians Kelly, Hallie, and Amanda are staffing the bike today, giving out free children’s and young adult books to youth of all ages moving through the line.
 Families fill paper bags with needed food and other necessities before cautiously approaching the bike.
 Wary at first, the faces of children and parents quickly light up as the librarians joyfully exclaim, “Free books!
 Come get some free books!”
 Children and teens are soon exploring the bike’s mobile collection, finding perfect reads, and tucking them into their bags between the potatoes and carrots.
 One shy boy browses the titles, undecided.
 After a book about strange animals is suggested, his mother smiles and nods: “That’s the one.”
 Another girl stands on the tips of her toes in order to see the covers.
 She decidedly chooses a book about a hamster princess and skips away, the book held close to her chest.

 Delivering the Library’s Mission…On Wheels!

 The library bike has allowed Hennepin County Library to be more mobile, flexible, and responsive to community needs, moving from neighborhood to neighborhood, temporarily taking root wherever it’s needed most.
-In 2020, the library bike powered by library staff has attended 43 events and engaged with more than 4,000 people.
+In 2020, the library bike powered by library staff was present at 43 events and engaged more than 4,000 people with the library.
 Children and teens took home 3,792 new or slightly used books and 910 playful learning kits (small bags with early literacy activities for families to do together.)
 In response to the pandemic and recent social unrest, library staff also distributed curated information about community resources, created new library cards, shared details about the library’s in-person Grab and Go Service, and offered more information about online resources available through the library.